Rhodesia: Sanctions

 After the declaration of independence, and indeed for the entire duration of its existence, Rhodesia did not receive official recognition from any state, although it did maintain diplomatic relations with South Africa, which was then under apartheid.
 South Africa did not recognise Rhodesia to preserve its fragile positions with other nations, but frequently assisted the Rhodesian state.
 Portugal maintained informal relations until the Carnation Revolution of 1974.
 The day following the declaration of independence, the United Nations Security Council passed a resolution (S/RES/216) calling upon all states not to accord Rhodesia recognition, and to refrain from any assistance.
 The Security Council also imposed selective mandatory economic sanctions, which were later made comprehensive.

-Malawi, Israel, South Africa, Portugal and Iran did not comply with economic sanctions against Rhodesia.
 The US, despite voting in favour of the sanctions at the UNSC, violated them to buy chromium ore from Rhodesia.
 Kenneth Kaunda, president of Zambia, also accused western oil companies of violating the sanctions and selling oil to Rhodesia.